 - Created: 1903

-The painting with two gloomy boys carrying an angel on a stretcher with bandaged forehead and a bloodied wing makes people curious in a second.
-And the direct gaze of the boy to the right touches the viewers ‘soul.
-The composition is still considered as one of the finest work of art since 1903, and it is in the same year it was produced by Finnish symbolist painter Hugo Simberg.
+The painting with two gloomy boys carrying an angel on a stretcher with a bandaged forehead and a bloodied wing makes people curious in a second.
+And the direct gaze of the boy to the right touches the viewers’ souls.
+The composition is still considered one of the finest works of art since 1903, and it was produced in the same year by Finnish symbolist painter Hugo Simberg.

 15. American Gothic